Using the roadways in South Carolina is a privilege, but it can also be a dangerous business.

 Head-on Collisions

 Head-on collisions occur when two cars run into each other head-on.
-Often, they occur when one car tries to pass another and moves into the lane on the opposite side of the road.
+They often occur when one car tries to pass another and moves into the lane on the opposite side of the road.
 They may also result from a driver who swerves out of their lane to avoid debris or because they are distracted, under the influence, or falling asleep.

 Head-on collisions are serious and often result in fatalities or significant injuries.
 Victims of head-on collisions often suffer broken bones, internal injuries, head injuries, and comas.